cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/analytics.md

 The COVID-19 content analytics dashboard gets automatically sent to members of the content team to keep a pulse on site content, internal searches, and accordion clicks every Monday at 8 am pst.

 The Vaccines Page & MyTurn Analytics Report gets automatically sent to a few COVID-19 team members and external stakeholders (Accenture, Blue Shield, CDPH) Mondays at 7 am pst.

+### Event Tracking
+We set up custom events to help us collect additional data about our users, page elements, etc. to supplement research and reporting.
+Please see the [Analytics - Event Tracking](https://teamdocs.covid19.ca.gov/teams/engineering/tracking-data/) section of the Engineering team docs for more further details.